Mastering Excel Shortcut Keys: Boost Your Productivity Like a Pro

 4. Is there a shortcut to perform formulas more quickly?

-Yes!
-Use Alt + = to auto-sum quickly, F2 will allow you to edit a formula in a cell, and when using older versions of Excel or Windows (not Mac), Ctrl + Shift + Enter create an array formula.
+Yes.
+Use Alt + = to auto-sum quickly.
+F2 will allow you to edit a formula in a cell.
+When using older versions of Excel or Windows (not Mac), Ctrl + Shift + Enter creates an array formula.
 Ctrl + ‘ will copy the formula from the above cell.

 5. Will learning Excel allow me to become more productive?

-Absolutely!
-Shortcuts will save you time completing a task, reduce mistakes, and generally allow you to deal with data and numbers quicker and smoother.
+Absolutely.
+Shortcuts will save you time completing a task, reduce mistakes, and generally allow you to deal with data and numbers quickly and smoothly.